M.F.A. in Creative Writing

-The M.F.A. at West Virginia University is a three-year studio/research program
+The Master of Fine Arts at West Virginia University is a three-year program

-M.F.A. alumni have gone on to further graduate study in English, to other professional programs such as divinity school, to careers in editing and publishing, and to positions as both adjunct and tenure-track faculty.
-They've also received fellowships such as the Olive B. O'Connor Fellowship at Colgate and the Emory University Creative Writing Fellowship, won national prizes such as the Iowa Award for Poetry and the AWP Prize for Nonfiction, and published books with Carnegie Mellon, Ohio University Press, Salmon Poetry, Tebot Bach, University of Georgia Press, University Press of New England, William Morrow/Harper Collins, HarperTeen, and elsewhere.
+Our alumni have gone on to further graduate study in English, to careers in editing and publishing and to positions in academia.
+They have received awards such as the Olive B. O'Connor Fellowship at Colgate and the Emory University Creative Writing Fellowship, won national prizes like the Iowa Award for Poetry and the Association of Writers and Writing Programs Prize for Nonfiction and published books with Carnegie Mellon University, Ohio University Press, University of Georgia Press, University Press of New England and William Morrow/Harper Collins, among others.

 WVU’s MFA faculty members have published more than 25 books among them and have won many prestigious prizes and honors: